enbnt/enbnt.github.io/content/posts/tracing-and-testing.md

 I would love to see more frameworks and utilities offer the ability to verify the critical observability signals that your application emits.
-The Finatra way is absolutely not the only valid way, but with so much value being placed on the ability to introspect observability data of your distributed systems, you probably want to invest in an automated way to ensure that your data is there when you need it - or at least eliminate some variables, when it isn't there.
+The Finatra way is absolutely
+***not*** the only valid way, but with so much value being placed on the ability to introspect observability data of your distributed systems, you probably want to invest in an automated way to ensure that your data is there when you need it - or at least eliminate some variables when you're trying to figure out ***why it isn't there***.

 I hope this post was useful, insightful, maybe even thought provoking or entertaining.
 If you enjoyed this, please let me know.